IdoAbram/Port-Scanner/README.md

 Open client handler hiding on port 1234 using knock sequence Knocking sequence ports: 1111, 3333, 2222

+also created server that hiding from the port scanner, using "Black list" - avoid connection to every port that start with "192.168..."

 "knocking sequence" - method
 Using port scanner
 Using TCP protocol